Due to the COVID-19 lockdown, the New Zealand Portrait Gallery is currently closed, and this exhibition is currently only available to view online.

 People’s Choice: $2,500

-This year there are two judges - Karen Quinlan, Director of the National Portrait Gallery of Australia and Dr Linda Tyler, Associate Professor Art History, Museums and Cultural Heritage, University of Auckland
+This year there were two judges - Karen Quinlan, Director of the National Portrait Gallery of Australia and Dr Linda Tyler, Associate Professor Art History, Museums and Cultural Heritage, University of Auckland

 Adam Portraiture Award